Real-Serious-Games/C-Sharp-Promise/README.md

 ### PromiseTimer.WaitWhile

-WaitFor is exactly the same as WaitUntil except that it resolves when its predicate function returns false.
+WaitWhile is exactly the same as WaitUntil except that it resolves when its predicate function returns false.
 Think of WaitUntil as running *until* its predicate returns true, and WaitWhile as running *while* its predicate returns true, stopping when it is false.

 ### TimeData struct